The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 What Does Waiting Actually Cost You?

-The S&P 500 has returned an average of about 10% per year since 1926, according to data from NYU's Stern School of Business.
+The S&P 500 has returned an average of about 10% a year since 1928, according to data from NYU's Stern School of Business.
+In that dataset, $100 invested at the start of 1928 with dividends reinvested was worth $1,157,598.95 at the end of 2025, which works out to 10.02% a year compounded across 98 years.
 At that rate, $20 a week turns into serious money over decades.
 But only if you give it decades to work.

 Here's the scenario.
 Two people.
 Same income.
 Same $20 a week.
 The only difference is when they start.